 As various states and governments mount large-scale contact tracing efforts to curb the rising number of Covid cases, QR code is now the primary means to expedite this tedious contact tracing process.

-According to a study by Oxford University in April, it found that if even just 56% of a country’s population used a QR code tracking app, it could severely suppress the Covid-19 epidemic.
+A study by Oxford University in April found that if even just 56% of a country’s population used a QR code tracking app, it could severely suppress the Covid-19 epidemic.

 As reported in the initial surveys by behavioral economists and the team of Oxford University, there are 6000 potential app users in 5 European countries.

 This data suggests that 73.6% of users would be likely to install a contact tracing app for coronavirus in the UK and between 67.5% — 85.5% in France, Germany, Italy, and the USA.